-1. Clinical trial conduct in breast cancer
+1. From concept to publication: Clinical trials in breast cancer

 This workshop will provide an overview of the components of the conduct of interventional or observational clinical trials in breast cancer.